skyflaren/lol-meta-health/_site/README.md

 Notably we don't store the result of the games, as we don't care which characters are winning and losing, just that characters are being represented.

-here is one game from the dataset, note how the champions are arranged.
+Here is one game from the dataset; note how the champions are arranged.

 | gameid                |   patch | champion   | ban1   | ban2    | ban3   | ban4   | ban5   |
 |:----------------------|--------:|:-----------|:-------|:--------|:-------|:-------|:-------|